firebase/firebase-js-sdk/docs-devsite/auth.md

 ## fetchSignInMethodsForEmail()

 Gets the list of possible sign in methods for the given email address.
+This method returns an empty list when \[Email Enumeration Protection\](https://cloud.google.com/identity-platform/docs/admin/email-enumeration-protection) is enabled, irrespective of the number of authentication methods available for the given email.

 This is useful to differentiate methods of sign-in for the same provider, eg. [EmailAuthProvider](./auth.emailauthprovider.md#emailauthprovider_class) which has 2 methods of sign-in, [SignInMethod](./auth.md#signinmethod)<!-- -->.EMAIL\_PASSWORD and [SignInMethod](./auth.md#signinmethod)<!-- -->.EMAIL\_LINK.